 Scotland – Julie Davis, James McGill and Ross Garry.

 North West – James Ward, Blake Rowlands and Joel West.

-London – Jordan Aninakwah, Baylee Donaghy, Darnelle Wallace, Jake Duggan and Amina El-Imam El-Alaoui.
+London – Jordan Aninakwah, Baylee Donaghy, Jake Duggan and Amina El-Imam El-Alaoui.

 Please note that young people can only attend this programme if they have taken part in our First Tracks, Graduate and Excel programmes.
+Young people who complete Excel apply directly to their Programme Manager in May/June each year.
 The Apprenticeship Programme is fully funded by Snow-Camp and apprentices are paid above the national apprenticeship minimum wage.